3 in dog years roughly equals 28 in human years.

 As mentioned above, there are 2 main ways of calculating dog years to human years and vice versa.
 There’s a correct way and an incorrect way.

-The majority of people still believe that one dog year is equal to 7 dog years; this assumption likely began in the 1950s, but this isn’t the best way to calculate it.
+Many people believe that one dog year equals 7 dog years.
+This assumption probably started in the 1950s.
+However, it’s not the correct way to calculate it.

-Although there’s been a lot of research since then that disproves this ratio of 7 to 1, people are still holding on the idea.
-The formula could be based on an assumption that dogs live to 10 or so years, and humans live to 70, but honestly we don’t know when it first started.
+While there has been plenty of research since then disproving the 7:1 ratio, it seems people continue to believe the idea.
+This formula might be based on the assumption that dogs live to 10 or so years, and humans live can live to 70, however we don’t know when it started.

-Therefore, while the 7 to 1 rule is simple to remember and calculate, it’s unfortunately incorrect.
+Therefore, while the 7-1 rule is easy to calculate and remember, it’s unfortunately incorrect.

-The best method of converting human years to dog years is a bit more complicated.
+The best method of converting human years into dog years is a bit more complex.

-- The first year of a dog’s life is approximately 15 years human.
+- The very first year of a medium-sized dog’s lifespan equals around 15 human years.

-- The second year of a dog’s life is roughly 9 years for humans.
+- The second year of a dog’s life equals about 9 human years.

-- From that point onwards each year of a human equals either four or five dogs years.
+- From that point onwards each year of a human equals the equivalent of four to five dog years.

 Keep in mind that smaller dogs tend to live longer than bigger dogs.
 Scientists concluded that every 4.4 pounds of body mass reduced a dog’s life expectancy by about a month.